 For the capability variable, the respondents of the poor and the non-poor under the pilot survey viewed dimension of the adequacy is more important than pride and freedom dimensions to establishing the MPL measurement.
 The proportion of the respondents who considered important the adequacy dimension was 90 percent.
 Whilst for pride and freedom dimensions, the percentages of importance were only 70 percent and 60 percent respectively.
 In terms of indicators of these three dimensions of capability variable, eight indicators of the adequacy dimension have higher percentages of importance at 86.7 percent and above, except two indicators of the adequacy dimension which have the percentage of importance at 80 percent each.
-For indicators of pride dimension, the percentage of importance of protection from harassment indicator was 86.7 percent, while the rest of the two indicators of this dimension was 80 percent each.
-For the indicators of freedom dimension, two indicators have the percentage of importance at 80 percent each.
-Only the gender-equal treatment indicator that has a percentage of importance is less than 80 percent (76.7%).
+For indicator was 86.7 percent, while the rest of the two indicators of this dimension was 80 percent each.
+For the indicators of freedom dimension, two indicators have the percentage of importance at 80 percent (76.7%).
 See Table 1.